ut-computing/easel/README.md

 - represent dates as time.Time
     - API requires strings (e.g., "2013-01-23T23:59:00-07:00")
 - add a progress bar for pushing and pulling
+- When pushing, update database with result (e.g., when pushing to a new course, the canvas id will be different)

 ### Thoughts